 2 Tails Veterinary Services LLC is a mobile veterinary service.
 We come to your house, farm, ranch, barn, operation facilities, or even just meet you in a pasture to provide excellent, compassionate, educational veterinary services.
-We believe that optimal animal health requires smart, compassionate vets and dedicated owners, but also that veterinarians should share their expertise to empower owners and animal caretakers to provide the best possible healthcare to their pets, working animals, and livestock.
+We believe that optimal animal health requires smart, compassionate vets and dedicated owners, but also that veterinarians should share their expertise to empower owners and animal caretakers to provide the best possible healthcare to their pets.
 By focusing on client education and preventive healthcare our goal is to be proactive in keeping your animal healthy, not waiting for disease to strike.
 Our motto is "Cultivate Wellness" because we know that when the team involved in any animal's healthcare work together we can cultivate happier, healthier animals and a more fulfilling life for the people that love them.

 Who We Are

 Dr. Stafford is passionate about many fields of veterinary medicine but is especially tenacious on communication within an animal healthcare team because it is paramount to providing the best veterinary care.
 While often overlooked, communication is of the utmost importance in the care of our animals; if a veterinarian prescribes a medication to be given every 6 hours but the owner works 12 hour shifts, the treatment plan is doomed from the start.
 If a client doesn't mention the patient is drinking more water than she used to and is a ravenous eater then the vet may not catch an underlying cause for a resistant infection.
 Because animals can't speak for themselves, a veterinarian is dependent on information from clients to know what the issues with a patient are, in return clients must trust that a veterinarian has the animal's best interest at heart and is willing to listen and discuss any problems that they may have in following the recommended treatment plan.